Best for Dual-User System

 Plans and Starting Costs

 LifeFone customers may cancel their service at any time without paying a penalty.
 Those who choose quarterly or annual payment options and have prepaid months at the time of cancellation receive a prorated refund.
 Additionally, if customers are unsatisfied with their system, they may return it within the first 30 days for a full refund.
+The 30 day refund policy applies to all LifeFone systems and all payment plans.

 There are no device, activation, or installation fees for any LifeFone devices.
 Free shipping is included with all plans.